“I’m using Voxel Farm in my project… It’s not free, but definitely worth the money.” – Reddit user Ninlilizi

 - Price – This may be more difficult for up and coming game developers to get their hands on.
 The high price range may stifle some ambitions you may have.
 If you have the cash, that’s great, I’m just thinking of the little guy here!

 - Difficulty and Bugs – Unlike some other engines, Voxel Farm might prove to have a more difficult learning curve.
 And as this is still an ever-changing and constantly updated engine, more features and things might bog you down if you aren’t well-versed enough in the programs.
 Even though the tutorials on Voxel Farm are extensive, I have seen people on the internet express some frustration with the inability to make something work.
 Are these bugs or the user not being aware of a feature?
-I can’t exactly tell, but it definitely isn’t as easy as it seems.
+I can’t exactly tell, but it isn’t as easy as it seems.

 Voxel Farm Game Engine Tutorials